 Important: To enter this temple, men can’t do it in shorts, they must be wearing long pants.
 For women it is advisable to always carry a scarf in the bag, in case they have to cover their hair.

-From the Cathedral of the Christ the Savior to the beginning of Arbat Street there is a 15 minute walk.
+From the Cathedral of the Christ the Saviour to the beginning of Arbat Street there is a 15 minute walk.
 Arbat Street is a very commercial and tourist pedestrian street about 1 kilometer long and situated in the historical center of Moscow and surrounded by historical buildings.
 In the 18th century it was considered by the Russian nobility as the most prestigious place to live.

 In Arbat Street there are plenty of restaurants to eat, many of them offering gourmet cooking from the former Soviet republics (Georgian, Azerbaijani, Uzbek food, etc.), and I recommend that you try it.
 Arbat Street is also a good place to buy souvenirs, like the famous matryoshkas.